Pathways to a Post-Capitalist World

 Pathways to a Post-Capitalist World: picture of the arm of a man emerging from a pile of home appliances under which he is drowning.

-We own a lot of products that we need only for a fraction of the day, the week, the month, or the year.
-A lawnmower, for instance, will be used once or twice a month during some part of the year and remain idle for the rest of the time.
-Manufacturers want everyone to own a garage full of things that can easily be shared.
 A more rational approach would be to have neighborhood workshops storing equipment to be used on an as-needed basis.
 Such projects could be scaled up by city governments and enabled by apps for easy access.
-At any rate, shifting from ownership to “usership” could have a big impact on material throughput while saving people time and money in the process.
+At any rate, shifting from ownership to “usership” could greatly impact material throughput while saving people time and money in the process.
 The use of cars is also emblematic of that easy shift with, notably, public transportation and bicycles, but also car sharing or lending—without the rentier intermediation that has made platforms like Uber so problematic.

 Step 4.
 End food waste